getify/You-Dont-Know-JS/async & performance/ch6.md

 } );
 ```

-Here, the obvious intent is to find out how much slower the custom `mySort(..)` comparator is than the built-in default compartor.
+Here, the obvious intent is to find out how much slower the custom `mySort(..)` comparator is than the built-in default comparator.
 But by specifying the function `mySort(..)` as inline function expression, you've created an unfair/bogus test.
 Here, the second case is not only testing a custom user JS function, **but it's also testing creating a new function expression for each iteration.**

 Would it surprise you to find out that if you run a similar test but update it to isolate only for creating an inline function expression versus using a pre-declared function, the inline function expression creation can be from 2% to 20% slower!?